ldpercy/wiki-scitech/ssh-and-keychain-for-github.md

 We'll also install and setup keychain to automatically make these available on a per-local-login basis.

 N.B.
-This is for Github, but the process for Gitlab is virtually identical
+Although this is intended for Github, the process for Gitlab is virtually identical

 ## Create authentication and signing ssh keys
 Each of these will ask for a location & passphrase.